kiba/Writings/for_science/chp19_cultural_exchange.md

 "Hey, that's the truth!"

-"It may be the truth, but it's incendiary, like dissing Christianity."
+"It may be the truth, but it's incendiary.
+It's like dissing Christianity."

 "Because Christianity is a bunch of hokey pokey, even Sasaki agreed."